voicegain/platform/ANNOUNCE.md

 ### Maintenance release 1.82.1 is scheduled for 4/25/2023 between 5pm and 7pm CST

-This release chas the following changes:
+This release has the following changes:
 * BE-243 Fix for not getting any transcriptions from the Telephony Bot sessions
 * BE-244 Fix for erratic recognition in the Telephony Bot